KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

 `chatToGet`: A number representing the index of the chat to get the response from.
-Defaults to latest.
+Defaults to `latest`.

 `responseToGet`: A number representing the index of the response to get.
-Defaults to latest.
+Defaults to `latest`.

-`regenResponseToGet`: A number representing the index of the regenerated response (in case there is one).
-Defaults to latest.

 Example code: